-This issue can be easily fixed by using the Yoast SEO plugin, which points search engines to the canonical URL of your article.
+This issue can be easily fixed by using the All in One SEO plugin, which points search engines to the canonical URL of your article.

 Now that we have discussed the pros and cons of comment pagination, let’s take a look at how to easily paginate comments in WordPress.

 Paginating WordPress Comments in Two Steps

 The first thing you need to do is login to your WordPress admin area and go to Settings » Discussions page.

 Next, look for the ‘Break comments into pages’ option.
 From here you need to enter the number of comments you want on each page, and how you want to display them.

 Don’t forget to click on the ‘Save Changes’ button to store your settings.